JennCM/Elastic-Cloud-SIEM-Home-Lab/README.md

 - ***Visualization and Alerting in SIEM***: Developed a custom dashboard in Elastic SIEM to visualize security events, demonstrating data interpretation and pattern recognition skills.
 I have successfully created and tested alert rules for detecting specific security events, demonstrating proactive incident response and alert management competency.

-Here is the video: [https://youtu.be/7Gn6AaGuhIM], which shows how I deploy and implement Elastic Stack SIEM integrated into Kali Linux on VirtualBox.
+The [video](https://youtu.be/7Gn6AaGuhIM) shows how I deploy and implement Elastic Stack SIEM integrated into Kali Linux on VirtualBox.